Undline/UndChain/readme.md

 1. **Receipt:** Both the client and partner must submit a receipt of the utility.
 This receipt, signed by both parties, serves as verification of the transaction.
 Submissions from both parties are recommended to ensure redundancy.
 2. **Utility Complete:** Validators mark the utility task as complete, recording the completion block and appending the transaction receipt. _Note: Receipts must remain under 128 characters to optimize storage, though they may link to larger off-chain files._
-3. **Payout:** At the chain owner’s defined intervals, payouts are processed.
+3. **Payout:** At the Creator’s defined intervals, payouts are processed.
 Transactions not included in the current payout are appended to the **pay sheet** for inclusion in the next interval.
 Validators hash the payout data and append it to the block, sharing the hash with interconnected co-chains.
 4. **Subscription Model**: UGP will introduce the subscription style model system.
 If users choose they can subscribe to UndChain's services for a flat rate which allows near infinite requests. *There is an anti-spam system*

 ---